fyrst-digital/shopware6-database-dump/README.md

   --gdpr         Enable GDPR data filtering
 ```

-Your dump will be written to `dump.sql.gz`.
+Your dump will be written to `db_name-dump-YYYY-MM-DD-HMS.sql.gz`.

 ## License
 MIT